 Snapchat is a great resource for building engagement around an event.
 Companies can take advantage of the platform’s filters to customize posts for attendees as well as enlist a social media influencer to attend the event and post on Snapchat about it.

 Taco Bell recently created the most popular Snapchat campaign to date by creating a Snapchat lens for Cinco de Mayo that turned people’s heads into folded tacos.
 While it may sound silly, it generated 224 million views in a single day.

 Connect with a Younger Audience

-More than one-third of Snapchat’s registered users are 24 years of age or younger.
+More than one-half of Snapchat’s registered users are 24 years of age or younger.
 A further 23 percent are between 24 and 35 years old.
-That makes more than half of the platform’s audience 35 or younger.
-This compares to 15 percent of Facebook registered users who are younger than age 24, meaning that if you are trying to attract and appeal to a younger audience, you’ll likely have greater success on Snapchat.
+That makes about 75% of the platform’s audience 35 or younger.
+This compares to 28 percent of Facebook registered users who are younger than age 24, meaning that if you are trying to attract and appeal to a younger audience, you’ll likely have greater success on Snapchat.
 Since this is also a smaller platform than Facebook and Twitter, it will also be less likely that your marketing message will get lost in the sea of other advertising posts.

 One example of using Snapchat to attract users is Subway’s recent campaign using animated emojis to launch a new sandwich.
 They were able to increase their reach by more than 25 percent.

 Snapchat’s image format is ideal for showcasing your logo and other branding.
 When a potential customer recognizes your branding, they are more likely to turn to your company when they are in the market for your products or services.

 While Snapchat is a social media app, there are distinct differences between it and other popular social media platforms, such as Facebook, Instagram, and Twitter.